CreatingChange/Intermediate/README.md

 });
 ```

+Remember that the hash is used in front of "click_image" because "click_image" is an ID, not a class.
+With your partner, see if you can talk through step-by-step what's going on when the page loads and an image is clicked on.

 ##More JQuery Functions

 You might have noticed by now that, while you can click to make the hidden image replace the original, clicking again will not swap them back.
 This is a relatively simple matter of reversing our JQuery.
 We have all the infrastructure we need in the tags, classes, and ids that we need in our HTML already.
-Place this `.click()` in its place on the `scripts.js` page immediately following the previous code you wrote.
+Place this `.click()` in its place on the `scripts.js` page immediately following the previous code you wrote, but still wrapped within the document ready function.

 ```javascript
 $("#click_image").click(function() {